-Having lived in Tiong Bahru since 1994, I felt rather ashamed that I have never taken a closer look at the history and heritage of my estate until today, when I discovered the National Heritage Board (NHB)’s Tiong Bahru Heritage Trail launched in April 2013.
-That is almost 3 years ago, gosh.
+Having lived in Tiong Bahru since 1994, I felt rather ashamed that I had never taken a closer look at the history and heritage of my estate—until today.
+While scrolling through recent updates about heritage conservation efforts in Singapore, I was reminded of the National Heritage Board (NHB)’s Tiong Bahru Heritage Trail, first launched in April 2013.
+That was more than a decade ago, and yet, I had never explored it properly.

 These precious moments that I will always keep in my heart.